-"This 2019 Sauvignon Blanc is a blend from four specially selected vineyards in two different sub-regions of Marlborough.
-We have focussed on this sub-regional combination for the last 12 or so years, as we love the resultant style of Sauvignon Blanc.
-Two of the vineyards are in the upper Awatere – Shamrock & Trelawne Farm and two are in the Wairau - one being our certified organic home block here in Renwick, and the other is a young block owned by Jason’s younger brother Kurt...
+"This 2021 Sauvignon Blanc is a blend from three specially selected vineyards in two different subregions of Marlborough.
+Two of the vineyards are in the upper Awatere Valley – Shamrock, Trelawne Farm and the third being our certified organic home block here in Renwick.

 94 points Sam Kim

 “A stunning expression of the variety showing kaffir lime, crunchy apple, nectarine, oatmeal and sweet basil aromas, it’s powerful and deliciously flavoured in the mouth displaying excellent focus and persistency.
 Offering fabulous fruit purity and punchy intensity, this is upfront and splendidly drinkable.”

 94 points Jane Skilton GT Wine

 "Sits firmly in the cooler spectrum; cut grass, fennel, green apple and basil.
 The flavours are precise and succulent and when coupled with the brisk acidity results in a mouth watering delicious wine."